Model for Testing in Software Testing Methodologies

 ii.
 To limit the costs of accommodating change requests.

 iii.
 To reduce the communication gap between the customer and the developers.

-As already we have known that though the iterative waterfall model has been very popular during the 1970s and 1980s, developers face several problems while using it on present-day software projects.
-The main difficulties included handling change requests from customers during product development, and the unreasonably high cost and time that is incurred while developing customised applications.
-Capers Jones carried out research involving 800 real-life software development projects and concluded that on the average 40 per cent of the requirements is arrived after the development has already begun.
+As already we have known the internal waterfall model has been very popular during the 1970s and 1980s.
+Most developers face several problems while using it on present-day software projects.
+The main difficulties included handling change requests from customers during product development, and the unreasonably high cost and time that is incurred while developing customized applications.

-The Agile Software Development Model was proposed in the mid-1990s to overcome the serious shortcomings of the waterfall model of development identified above.
-The agile model was primarily designed to help a project to adapt to change requests quickly.
-Thus, a major aim of the Agile Models is to facilitate quick project completion.
+The Agile Software Development Model was proposed in the mid-1990s to overcome the serious shortcomings of the waterfall model of development.
+The Agile model was primarily designed to help a project adapt to chain requests quickly.
+Thus, a major aim of the Agile Model is Modelacilitate quick project completion.